 Hope’s Peak Academy is an elite high school that only takes the most gifted kids.
 Those who succeed are given titles that reflect their skills and abilities.
 Makoto Naegi, one of the fifteen kids, admitted that year is just a normal guy who got accepted by pure chance, earning the title “Super High School-Level Luck.”

 Naegi and his classmates are first overjoyed to have been picked to study at this prestigious college, but their joy is fleeting.
 Monokuma, the principal and resident bear, confronts them and confines them within the school.
-Whether or not they can escape and graduate depends on how well one of them pulls off the murder of a classmate.
-If the killer is apprehended, he or she will be executed, and the survivors will continue the deathmatch until one comes out on top.
+Whether or not they can escape and graduate depends on how well one of them pulls off the ending of life of a classmate.
+If the taker of lives is apprehended, he or she will lose his/her life, and the survivors will continue the match until one comes out on top.

 Check Out: 21 Anime Like Darwins Game